RocketLeagueMapmaking/RL-docs/docs/more/about.md

 ## Bio - Mr. Swaggles

 Who am I?
 I have a few names, depending on where you find me: Mr. Swaggles in Rocket League, Dasoccerguy in DMs or other places, and Dr. Swaggles for smurfing/testing.
 I have used Blender since 2003, though only for hobby-level projects.
-I consider myself very competent with Blender, but I am by no means a professional and I still have much to learn.
+I consider myself very competent with Blender, but I am by no means a professional and still have much to learn.
 I have been playing Rocket League since one week after release, and I can safely say that it is my favorite game ever.
 Most often you’ll find me shooting some Hoops.

 ## Special Thanks